 Core reading instruction in phonics, fluency, vocabulary, and comprehension is provided for all students during the daily 90-minute reading block.
 Teachers provide whole group instruction at grade level and small group instruction at instructional level.
-Student progress is checked regularly using a variety of assessments, such as IXL (computer), SRI, and teacher-created tests.
+Student progress is checked regularly using a variety of assessments, such as STAR reading (computer) and teacher-created tests.

 Elementary schools are required by law to submit an annual reading plan to the Indiana Department of Education defining the goals, remediation, professional development, assessments, and materials used for reading instruction.
-The North Miami Elementary School Reading Leadership Team meets to review the plan, study student data, investigate new reading materials and instructional strategies, and plan professional development for staff.
+The North Miami Elementary School Reading Leadership Team meets 4-6 times each year to review the plan, study student data, investigate new reading materials and instructional strategies, and plan professional development for staff.

-RESPONSE TO INTERVENTION / GENERAL EDUCATION INTERVENTION / MULTI-TIERED SYSTEM OF SUPPORTS (MTSS)
+RESPONSE TO INTERVENTION / GENERAL EDUCATION INTERVENTION PLAN